Skip to content

 Will I have to bring my own food, and will my dietary needs be met at camp?

 Camp Ten Trees provides all meals and snacks during training and camp.
 Volunteers are welcome to bring their own extra treats, snacks, and non-alcoholic beverages if they like.
+Please know that we are an entirely peanut, tree nut, and shellfish free camp and any food containing these items will not be allowed on site.
 Camp Ten Trees is committed to meeting all dietary needs for our community, and can accommodate almost any food needs.
 You will have an opportunity to indicate your specific needs within your volunteer application.